unstoppablecarl/laravel-content-pages/README.md

 /news/articles/article-slug = 'Articles@single'
 ```

-If path of page is changed to `industry/news/articles`, routes would change to:
+If the path of the page is changed to `industry/news/articles`, routes would change to:

 ```
 /industry/news/articles = 'Articles@all'
 /industry/news/articles/article-slug = 'Articles@single'
 ```

+You should now be able to see a list of all routes by doing:

+`php artisan route:list`